 Complete Guide to Landscape Design Degrees Online

 Landscape design is an excellent career choice for individuals who want to combine creativity with an interest in plants and horticulture.
 Those who are eager to break into the job market will find plenty of opportunities to work on residential and commercial sites after earning an online landscape design certificate or associate degree.
 Those who pursue bachelor’s or master’s landscape design degrees will be able to work on more complex projects and earn higher salaries.
-According to O*NET Online, landscape designers with bachelor's degrees earn a median annual salary of $69,360.
+One potential career path for graduates of this program is landscape architecture.
+Professionals in this role who hold bachelor's degrees can expect to earn a median annual salary of $70,360, according to O*NET Online.
 Scroll down for a comprehensive list of schools that offer online landscape design degrees.
 It is recommended that students choose a degree program that is accredited and recognized by the US Department of Education.
 Read on for more information about accreditation, licensing requirements, career specializations, and salary projections.

 Online Associate Degrees in Landscape Design

 The associate degree in landscape design offers foundational courses in garden and landscape design and includes a curriculum of general education courses such as English, writing, communication, science, and psychology.
 Once the general education requirements are complete, the core courses will include topics such as landscape principles, botany, site planning, math for environmental design, pest control, irrigation, plant types, landscape graphics, planting design, construction principles, grading and drainage, and grounds equipment and management.
 The program admits students with a high school diploma and lasts approximately two years.